jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 #### Web interface

 The frontend of the app is written in NextJS.
 It supports signing in with Slack and adding or deleting schedules.
-On the first page, it will list the schedules by day if you have any.
+On the first page, it will list your active schedules.

 You can create a new schedule by clicking on the add button and following a three-step process.
 The first is adding a name, the second one is selecting the active hours when the status is displayed and the final step is choosing the status text and emoji.